chena/mood-tracker/README.md

 ```
 npm install
 ```
-To run the app locally, you need to first change Hacker School's `clientId` configuration in `app.js` to allow localhost.
+You need to first change Hacker School's `clientId` configuration in `app.js` to allow localhost.

 ```
 $authProvider.hackerschool({